1J10.20 Metre Stick on Fingers

 - Sutton M-50; DaR M-478; Taylor 1.23 p47; Ehrlich(1) D9 p49; Miller p16; Kutliroff 47 p106; Freier Fig 10.8 p100; Steinhaus p140

 - Don't attempt this at home!

-- Assembled from lab equipment
+- Original construction: assembled from lab equipment.

 If you have any questions about the demos or notes you would like to add to this page, contact Ricky Chu at ricky_chu AT sfu DOT ca.